maiani/mepgl/README.md

 - `C` switch on and off NLCG.

 The results of the simulation can be found in the `./simulations` folder under a directory with the name of the simulation.

-### Run simulations in batches
 To run simulations in batches the `./batch_run.py` file can be used.
 You will need to edit it and the config file.

-### Other options
-- If you want to continue a simulation run `./reload.py` to load the output of the previous run as initial guess, then run the simulation with `./run.py --noinit` to prevent overwriting the input files.
+If you want to continue a simulation run `./reload.py` to load the output of the previous run as initial guess, then run the simulation with `./run.py --noinit` to prevent overwriting the input files.

-- You can check the mep in real-time while the simulation is running using `./rtanim.py`.
+You can check the mep in real-time while the simulation is running using `./rtanim.py`.

 ## References
 This code has been used for the following papers:

 * \[1\] Benfenati A., Maiani A., Rybakov F. N., Bababev E. - *Vortex nucleation barrier revisited* - https://arxiv.org/abs/1911.09513
-* \[2\] Maiani A., Benfenati A., Bababev E. - *Vortex nucleation barriers and surface fractional vortices in two-component Ginzburg-Landau model*
+* \[2\] Maiani A., Benfenati A., Bababev E. - *Vortex nucleation barriers and stable fractional vortices near boundaries in multicomponent superconductors* - https://arxiv.org/abs/2111.01061

 If you use this code, please cite it as